A-D-H-I/Focusrobin_Production/EMAIL_INVOICES_SETUP.md

 4. You should receive:
    - An email with the subject: "Order Confirmation & Documents - ORD-2024-XXXX"
    - A PDF attachment with both Payment Receipt and Invoice
-5. Check your Google Drive folder (if configured)

 ### What the Email Contains